 In general, each processing stage in the visual system transforms its input into a more abstract representation to aid visual perception and cognition.
 My lab is interested in the structure and function of these circuits, both between primary and higher-level visual areas, as well as within individual visual areas.
 We study how visual information is represented at different processing stages to investigate the nature of the transformations occurring in visual cortex.
 In addition, we are interested in how these circuits develop, and their plasticity in the adult brain.
 Techniques employed in the lab include two-photon calcium imaging, extracellular recordings, psychophysics, and immunohistochemistry.

 The lab is part of the Solomon Snyder Department of Neuroscience.
 We closely collaborate with the lab of Ed Connor on studies of higher level visual processing.
 We also collaborate with other labs at Johns Hopkins to investigate further aspects of visual processing and brain development.
-Current collaborations include investigations of the impact of cross-modal plasticity on primary visual cortex (with Hey-Kyoung Lee’s lab), the role of somatosensory cortex in non-rodent species (with Dan O’Connor) and the importance of different progenitors for the development of the neocortex in larger mammals (with Uli Mueller’s lab).
+Current collaborations include investigating the role of somatosensory cortex in non-rodent species with Dan O’Connor’s lab.
 We are also part of an NSF funded NeuroNex consortium aimed at developing and distributing new two-photon technology.